Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/kicker-1/brainstorm.typ

     - *Limited Adaptability* - An upside-down kicker may not be as adaptable to all game scenarios ],
   notes: [
-    - Might be harder to make since most of the team are newer builders ],
+    - Might be harder to build since most of the team are newer builders ],
 )